History of Montana FOI

-The Hotline is governed by an all-volunteer board and supported through contributions from Montana news media, academic and civic organizations, and individuals, and by grants from national organizations such as the National Freedom of Information Coalition and First Amendment Funding Inc.
+The Hotline is governed by an all-volunteer board and supported through contributions from Montana news media, academic and civic organizations, and individuals, and by grants from charitable organizations who support freedom of information issues.

 Since its inception in 1988, the Montana Freedom of Information Hotline, Inc., has offered one primary service — free legal advice regarding access to public records, public meetings and public processes.
 (This assistance does not include litigation and does not include access to federal agencies or federal documents.)

 The Hotline’s current retained attorney, Mike Meloy of the Meloy Law Firm in Helena, has received the Montana Free Press Award and is a veteran Montana attorney who has worked tirelessly on behalf of the news media and citizens to keep Montana government open at all levels.
 He promptly responds to inquiries by telephone, via email, and in writing, as needed.

-In 2012, Meloy responded to 121 requests from media professionals, citizens and even a few government officials.
+In 2018, Meloy responded to nearly 200 requests from media professionals, citizens and even a few government officials.
 Indeed, while the original mission of the Hotline was to serve journalists, we have expanded over the years to also serve citizens and government employees who have questions or problems regarding public access to government-held information.

-The Hotline also works cooperatively with other Montana news media and educational organizations to periodically publish and disseminate “Access in Montana,” a primer on Montana statute and case law that affects public access, and reporter’s wallet cards that advise reporters on what action to take should a public official try to close a meeting or deny access to records, or how to respond to a judge’s decision to close a public hearing.
+The Hotline in its early years worked cooperatively with other Montana news media and educational organizations to periodically publish and disseminate “Access in Montana,” a primer on Montana statute and case law that affects public access, and reporter’s wallet cards that advise reporters on what action to take should a public official try to close a meeting or deny access to records, or how to respond to a judge’s decision to close a public hearing.
 Those materials are now provided online where reporters and citizens can download the information as needed.

 The Hotline’s board of directors, in consultation with its attorney, also acts as facilitators and, in rare cases, financial contributors to legal challenges of significant FOI actions or policies by government.
 The Hotline has also been the sponsor and organizer of several statewide FOI conferences and set in motion the 2003 Montana Public Records Audit, which brought new awareness to FOI challenges and successes in Montana.